 Marriage Counselling Vancouver - Emotionally Focused Couples Therapy (EFT)

 The approach of marriage counselling in Vancouver is rooted in Emotionally Focused Couples Therapy (EFT).
 EFT is the most empirically validated approach to partners therapy.
 I was fortunate to be trained in this approach by its primary originator, Dr. Leslie Greenberg, and to conduct an outcome study for my doctoral dissertation in the mid to late 1980s.
 Since then, I have integrated elements from other therapeutic approaches such as Voice Therapy and Imago Therapy.
 Most recently, I have integrated Dr. Geoffrey Carr's theory of intrusive feelings and model of responsible communication.
 For a detailed description of the approach to EFT used by relationship counselling Vancouver, including a Clinical Case Study that illustrates this.

 "In our opinion, love is the one force that is capable of easing existential despair and the endemic pain of the human condition.
 We feel that to develop emotionally, as well as spiritually, one needs to learn how to love, to continue to search for love throughout life, and to remain positive, not become cynical or despairing when love fails." - Robert Firestone and Joyce Catlet.

-For more information you can contact me at 604-873-0222 or email@example.com.
+Dr. Paul James is a Vancouver couples therapist.
+For more information about my marriage, couples counselling and relationship therapy you can contact 604-873-0222 or email@example.com.